yangshun/tech-interview-handbook/non-technical/questions-to-ask.md

 - What was something you wish someone would have told you before you joined?
 - What was your best moment so far at the company?

+### Product

+- Tell me about main products of your company.
+- What is the current version of product?
+(If it's v1.0 or similar - there could be a lot of chaos to work with)
+- What products are main competitors for yours?
+- What makes your product competitive?
+- When are you planning to provide the next release?
+(If in several months, it would mean a lot of requirements specified in job description are not so highly actual, not needed right now)

 ### Culture

 - **What is the most frustrating part about working here?**